Sebastien-Raguideau/Ebame/Nanopore.md

 ## Tutorial
 ### Basecalling
-Nanopore sequencing results in fast5 files that contain raw signal data termed "squiggles".
+Nanopore sequencing results in fast5/pod5 files that contain raw signal data termed "squiggles".
 This signal needs to be processed into the `.fastq` format for onward analysis.
 This is undertaken through a process called 'basecalling'.
-The current program released for use by Oxford Nanopore is called `Guppy` and can be implemented in both GPU and CPU modes.
+The current program released for use by Oxford Nanopore is called `Dorado` (formally Guppy) and can be implemented in both GPU and CPU modes.
 Three forms of basecalling are available, 'fast', 'high-accuracy' (HAC) and 'super high accuracy' (SUP-HAC).
 The differing basecalling approaches can be undertaken directly during a sequencing run or in post by using CPU or GPU based clusters.
-HAC and SUP-HAC basecalling algorithms are highly computationally intensive and thus slower than the fast basecalling method.
-While devices such as the GridION and PromethION can basecall using these algorithms in real time due to their on-board GPU configuration, thus permitting adaptive sequencing (read-until), the MinION device relies on the computational power of the attached system on which it is running.
-Guppy basecaller is also able to demultiplex barcoded reads both in real time and in post processing.
+HAC and SUP basecalling algorithms are highly computationally intensive and thus slower than the fast basecalling method.
+While devices such as the GridION and PromethION can basecall using these algorithms in real time due to their on-board GPU configuration, thus permitting adaptive sequencing (read-until), the MinION device relies on the computational power of the attached system on which it is running. `Dorado demux` is also able to demultiplex barcoded reads both in real time and in post processing.

 ## Need to activate LongReads environment